sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/use-a-sample-mim-solution-in-sharepoint-server.md

 ## Download the solutions files that you need
 <a name="BKMK_Download"> </a>

 Download the files used by this solution into a folder on MIM Synchronization Server.
-Make certain you're logged in as a Farm Administrator and have a local administrator rights on this server.
+Make certain you're logged in as a Farm Administrator and have a local administrator right on this server.

 1. **SharePointSync.psm1** - Microsoft PowerShell module for deploying and starting the synchronization solution.